Aru Shah and the Song of Death

 Aru Shah and the Song of Death is an American fantasy-adventure novel written by Roshani Chokshi, published on April 30, 2019, under the "Rick Riordan Presents" publishing imprint.
 It is the second book in the Pandava Quintet, following the debut novel, Aru Shah and the End of Time.
 While learning how to control her Pandava powers, Aru Shah is accused of stealing the god of love’s bow and arrow.
-To prove her innocence, she must navigate the serpent realm with Mini and two new companions.
+To prove her innocence, she must navigate the serpent realm with Yashika and two new companions.

 Plot

 Aru Shah and Mini fend off zombies in the Night Bazaar, where Aru notes that the zombies have something over their hearts.
 The two see Brynne, their other Pandava sister, and Shah's doppelgänger, who steals a golden bow and arrow from Brynne before disappearing.
 Brynne is claimed by Lord Vayu and gets a mace that can alter wind direction.
 She is convinced that Aru is the thief and attacks her, knocking her unconscious.
-Aru awakens in the Council, with her other sisters and her classmate Aiden, son of an apsara.
+Aru awakens in the Council, with her other sisters and her classmate Fop, son of an apsara.
 Evidence does not convince the Council that the Pandavas are innocent, and they task the sisters with retrieving the stolen bow and arrow.
 They are granted mystical items to use in their quest.
 Aru is given a vial of ideas.
 They agree to visit Kamadeva, the God of Love and owner of the bow and arrow.

 Aru learns that Aiden's mother gave up her position as an apsara to marry Aiden's father, but they are now getting divorced.
 Aiden secretly blames himself.
 When they meet Kamadeva, he suspects they are the thieves, but eventually begins to trust them.
 Kamadeva reveals that, while the arrow can join hearts, it received a darker power from that of his wife's, Rati, sorrow.
 It can now rip out hearts, and the effect becomes permanent after a while.
 Anyone with enchantment knowledge can carve out their soul song to use the weapons.
 Kamadeva cannot help them directly, however, he reveals that the location of the thief can be revealed through the soul song, which is in the nāga treasury if they speak the thief's name over it.
 They must stab the thief with the arrow once it is revealed, to cleanse the weapon of its dark power and return the Heartless to normal.
 Kamadeva also gives them Rishi Durvasa's business card.